How to paint skirting boards with carpet in 5 easy steps – refresh your home without ruining your carpet

 When your tape is in place, you’re then free to start painting.
 Simply grab your paintbrush and your paint and go wild.
 Be careful when you do this, though.
 While the masking tape will protect the carpet up to a point, it won’t protect your carpet from any Jackson Pollock-inspired paintbrush flicks.

 Depending on the finish you want, you might need to paint a couple of coats of skirting board paint.
-Sophie Smith, Zhoosh Paints says, 'Choosing the right paint and using the right amount is very important.'
+If you don't know what paint to use on skirting boards and which to avoid, Sophie Smith, Zhoosh Paints explains, 'Choosing the right paint and using the right amount is very important.'

 'As gloss and eggshell paints are thick, there is sometimes the temptation to apply more paint in one go, but we would advise against this as it can still drip after you have moved on to the next section.
 Use two thinner coats, take your time, and the results will look a lot more professional.'

-No matter whether you opt for one coat of paint or two, you should always wait until the paint is fully dry before peeling back the tape.
+No matter whether you opt for one coat of paint or two, knowing when to remove painter's tape is crucial.
+You should always wait until the paint is fully dry before peeling back the tape.

 Pulling it off too early could result in paint smudges or spills, and long strands of wet masking tape are a recipe for disaster - especially when you’re trying to protect your carpet.